telephone

 review

-Here are the tests I ran to see what happens when I pass Python basic data structures from a test to a program_ and place them in an f-string which is one way to do string interpolation
+Here are the tests I ran to see what happens when I pass objects from a test to a program and place them in an f-string which is one way to do string interpolation

 I also saw these Exceptions